Kwan Im Thong Hood Cho Temple: Worship

-The temple's main worship is Cundi, a manifestation of Kuan Yin.
+The temple's main worship is Cundi, a manifestation of Guanyin.
 It also worship Damo and Hua Tuo.
-A statue of Tathagata Buddha is also placed alongside Kuan Yin.
+A statue of Tathagata Buddha is also placed behind Kuan Yin.
+On top of the altar there is also the Four Heavenly Kings.

-In traditional folk religious landscape, a practice of "cross-worshipping" has developed between devotees of the Sri Krishnan Temple and the Kwan Im Thong Hood Cho Temple, where many devotees of either temple also worship or pay their respects at the other temple.
+In the traditional folk religious landscape, a practice of "cross-worshipping" has developed between devotees of the Sri Krishnan Temple and the Kwan Im Thong Hood Cho Temple, where many devotees of either temple also worship or pay their respects at the other temple.
 Both temples are of polytheistic religious nature: Hinduism and the Chinese traditional religion, and this practice is commonly seen as a microcosm of Singapore's multi-religious society.
 In the late 1980s, a seller of Hainanese chicken rice donated a large urn, worth approximately S$1,000, to the Sri Krishnan Temple, to hold the joss sticks of Chinese worshippers.
-The Sri Krishnan temple administration has added a statue of Guanyin inside their temple and designated a zone within the temple compound for Chinese worshippers to burn joss sticks.
+The Sri Krishnan Temple administration has added a statue of Guanyin inside their temple and designated a zone within the temple compound for Chinese worshippers to burn joss sticks.